-- Elevated – My tater tot hot dish uses sour cream and heavy cream to achieve an irresistibly creamy sauce!
+- An elevated casserole recipe with no condensed soup.
+My tater tot hot dish uses sour cream and heavy cream to achieve an irresistibly creamy sauce!
 No canned soup necessary!
 Not only is canned soup extra salty but it’s full of processed ingredients.

-- Meal prep – You can make the filling a day ahead of time, then just top with cheese and tots when you’re ready to bake it!
+- Meal prep perfection.
+You can make the filling a day ahead of time, then just top with cheese and tots when you’re ready to bake!

 - Ground beef – I recommend at least 80 percent lean ground beef.
 Drain the excess fat as needed.
 For a healthier alternative, try ground turkey or shredded chicken.